mangroves

 Where seen?
 These trees with arching stilt roots are commonly seen in many of our mangroves.
 Burkill describes Rhizophora as making up 70-90% of the mangrove stock in Malaya.
 He describes them as growing so densely 'as to make almost pure forest' behind a 'protective belt' of Avicennia which faces the open sea.

-Features: Leaves eye-shaped (8-15cm long), shiny green with tiny evenly distributed black spots on the underside: these are cork warts.
-The form of the flower depends on the species, usually with a hard and thick bract.
+The form of the flower depends on the species, usually with a hard and thick calyx.
 The petals are thin and fall off soon after blossoming.
 The fruit is brown and a long propagule eventually develops on the parent tree.
 The tree has stilt roots emerging in arches from the lower trunk, and prop roots may grow downwards from branches.
 Rhizophora means "root bearer" in Greek.

 According to Tomlinson, the flowers of most species of Rhizophora are wind pollinated.

 Human uses: According to Burkill, the trees are most used for firewood.
 One great advantage "in the eyes of the firewood seller" is the ease in which the timber can be split.
-So the pedlar taking it from door to door can split it to meet the needs of the buyer.
+So the seller taking it from door to door can split it to meet the needs of the buyer.
 It also burns evenly and produces good quality heat, even comparable to coal.
-It was also used to produce charcoal.
+It was also used to make charcoal.
 It is also valued as a source of tannins.
 In fact, the use of mangrove trees in tanning leather has been recorded by early Arab traders.
 Besides tanning leather, the bark was originally used by fishermen to toughen their fishing lines and ropes.
 The tree is much in demand for piling and house frames built near mangroves and swamps.
 As well as for building fishtraps.

 Status and threats: R. stylosa is listed as 'Vulnerable' on the Red List of endangered plants in Singapore.